sephiroth74/HorizontalVariableListView/README.md

 Horizontal ListView for Android.
 Based on the official [ListView][3] google code.

+## Usage (gradle)
+Add this line to your dependency group:

+	compile 'it.sephiroth.android.library.horizontallistview:library:+'

 ## Features
 It supports almost all the features of the ListView widget.
 There are minor differences in the attributes supported like "dividerWidth" instead of the default "dividerHeight".